 Summer in the Whitsundays brings us into the wet season, and winter is when we come into what is considered the dry season.
 While it does still rain sometimes, most of the time the skies remain clear and the ground stays dry, making your holiday weather more predictable.

 Every year humpback whales, pilot whales and minke whales migrate to the sheltered waters of the Whitsundays to have their calves, breed and escape the cold waters of the Antarctic.
 The protection of the islands and reefs create a safe place with calm waters for them to spend their winters, and allow for a perfect stadium for people to whale watch and witness their beautiful acrobatic shows.
 They are a favourite with the locals and a very much welcomed visitor to the reef.
 They usually show up as early as June and stay as late as September, and you have your best chance of seeing them on overnight charter boats.
-Click here to learn more about these magical creatures migration to the Whitsundays.
+Learn more about whale migration to the Whitsundays and their friendly behaviours!